La Cinq: American series, the sinews of war

 Starting in February 1986, American TV series aired during daytime and late night programming.
 Most of these series came from Fininvest's catalogue and were distributed by production subsidiary Reteitalia.
 Some were new or unknown to viewers but others were familiar, because they were broadcast on other French networks in the 1960s and 1970s: Diff'rent Strokes, Happy Days, Mission: Impossible, Star Trek, The Dukes of Hazzard and Wonder Woman.
 Others such as The Twilight Zone were new and had to be dubbed.
 In 1985, TF1 was interested in the new version of The Twilight Zone even though it had not yet been broadcast by CBS.
 However, none of the purchasing managers at TF1 seriously consider that a young, still non-existent private channel could enter into competition with them.
-This is how the first channel missed this acquisition in favor of La Cinq.
+This is how the first channel missed this acquisition in favour of La Cinq.
 To celebrate the event, Philip Deguere, the executive producer of the series, wished La Cinq good luck, in a message broadcast during the inaugural evening.
 Just before the 8:30pm film, the strategic 7:30pm slot was occupied each day of the week by the show À fond la caisse in which a series is broadcast each time aimed at a young audience: Airwolf on Monday, Knight Rider on Tuesday, Riptide on Wednesday, CHiPs on Thursday and Street Hawk on Friday.

 Films

 While FR3 was only authorized to broadcast 310 films per year, compared to 170 for TF1 and Antenne 2, La Cinq broadcast 250 films several times a week at 8:30pm in its first year.
 Among the first big-budget films broadcast in the first week were the French comedy L'Africain (first film, broadcast on Sunday, 23 February 1986, at 8:30pm), Saturday Night Fever (broadcast on Monday 24 February 1986 at 8:30pm) and La Féline (broadcast on Tuesday 25 February 1986 at 8:30pm); the last of which had its director Paul Schrader taking legal action, opposing the advertising cut.
 Films represented the channel's largest audience, helping attract a 15% share in Île-de-France.

-Cinema professionals, citing a risk of a drop in theater attendance, vigorously criticize the fact that La Cinq's specifications authorize it to broadcast films two years after their theatrical release, compared to three for other channels (except Canal+).
+Cinema professionals, citing a risk of a drop in theatre attendance, vigorously criticize the fact that La Cinq's specifications authorize it to broadcast films two years after their theatrical release, compared to three for other channels (except Canal+).

 The filmmaker Bertrand Tavernier, then president of the Society of Film Directors, took the lead in a protest movement among directors.
 In order to protest against the "sausaging of films" (saucissonage des films) by advertising on La Cinq, he returned his medal of Knight of Arts and Letters.
 He was a signatory of L'appel d'Aubervilliers, along with Bernard Giraudeau, François Chaumette, Pierre Arditi, Gérard Blain, Marcel Bluwal, Maurice Dugowson, Anny Duperey, Jacques Fansten, Philippe Léotard, Stellio Lorenzi, Jean Rochefort, Claude Santelli etc.